 5 Ways To Keep Your Dog Warm This Winter

 With the cold season quickly approaching, you may be wondering how to keep your dog warm this winter.
 The answer comes with recognizing how easily your dog gets cold and taking the proper precautions.
-Here are some ways to warm your dog up.
+Here are some obvious and not so obvious ways to warm your dog up this winter:

 Warm Dog Tip #1: Know Your Dog

 Every dog is susceptible to the cold to some degree, but some are more susceptible than others.
 Breed of dog can determine important things during the winter, such as how long he can stay outside, if he's safe as an outside dog during the winter, or if he needs to stay solely an inside dog.
 Things to consider include whether or not your pup has long, thick, thin, or short fur, if he's a tropical climate dog, and his age, health, and weight.

 Warm Dog Tip #2: Dress In Warm Clothing